 The complexity of a planogram may vary by the size of the store, the software used to create the planogram, and the need of the retailer.
 Planograms can be as simple as a photo of a preset section or more detailed with numbered peg holes and shelf notches showing the exact placement of each item.

 Creation of Planograms

+Marketing firm Envirosell, founded by Paco Underhill, was the pioneer of finding the best spots for merchandising in the store.
+They placed cameras in stores and watched customer behavior.
 This practice led to planograms that were driven by the customer versus the store.
 In other words, by identifying the most "viewed" parts of the store, they could predict sales.
 After all, the spot that is getting the most customer eyeballs will obviously also yield the most sales.
-The fascinating part about their research is that it is not always the endcap.
-What they did prove is that placement of merchandise had an exponential impact on its sales.
-Thus solidifying the case for planograms.
+The fascinating part of their research is that it is not always the endcap.
+What they did prove is that placement of merchandise had an exponential impact on its sales, thus solidifying the case for planograms.